CSCfi/csc-user-guide/docs/support/tutorials/ml-llm.md

 [Ollama](https://ollama.com/) is a popular tool for using LLMs, as it supports [several state-of-the-art models](https://ollama.com/library) which can be accessed via an API.
-Ollama has been designed to run as a service, and is thus not directly suited to supercomputers.
-However, it can be run as part of a batch job by starting the service at the start of the job, and stopped when the job ends.
+Ollama has been designed to run as a service, and is thus not directly suited to running as a batch job on supercomputers.
+However, it can be run as part of a batch job by starting the service at the start of the job, and stopping when the job ends.

 First, you can install Ollama into your project folder like this: